BioSchemas/bioschemas.github.io/tutorials/howto/howto_check_deploy.md

 Once you have entered in your URL and loaded the content from your web page, you should select the profile that you want to validate against.
 The tool also needs to know which node from those detected should be validated against the profile as well as the marginality level that you want to validate at (minimal, recommended, optional).

-The error report is a bit terse but it will give you a green or red bar to indicate success or failure.
+The error report is minimal but it will give you a green or red bar to indicate success or failure.

 The screenshot below shows the page for validating the DisProt protein DP00003 against the Gene profile at the minimal level.
 Click [here](http://www.macs.hw.ac.uk/SWeL/BioschemasValidator/?url=https://disprot.org/DP00003) to try it yourself.